JuliaMolSim/AtomsCalculators.jl/docs/src/interface-definition.md

     # or give extra information like pairlist

     # add your own definition
-    return zeros(AtomsCalculators.promote_force_type(system, calculator), length(system))
+    return AtomsCalculators.zero_forces(system, calculator)
 end
 ```

+This creates both `forces` and `forces!` and `calculate` command with `Forces()` support.

+`AtomsCalculators.zero_forces(system, calculator)` is a function that creates zero forces for a given calculator and system combo.
+You can use this function to tune your force output.

-This creates both `forces` and `forces!` and `calculate` command with `Forces()` support. `AtomsCalculators.promote_force_type(system, calculator)` creates a force type for the calculator for given input that can be used to allocate force data.
+Same way `AtomsCalculators.promote_force_type(system, calculator)` creates a force type for the calculator for given input that can be used to allocate force data.
 You can also allocate for some other type, of your choosing or use the default one.
-You can overload `promote_force_type` for your force type, so that users can preallocate data for the force calculator.
+You can overload `promote_force_type` for your force type, this is automatically used by `zero_forces` command to change the element type.
+If you wan to change array type overload `zero_forces` for your calculator.

 Alternatively the definition could have been done with